onlyonly/ss-conf-for-surge/readme.md

 ### install

-clone this repository and run `npm install`
+Clone this repository and run `npm install`.

+BTW, my Node version is `5.4.0`.

 ### run

-fill up your ss info in `src/config.js`, multiple servers are supported.
+Fill up your ss info in `src/config.js`, multiple servers are supported.
 Then save and run:

     mkdir -p conf && npm run build && npm start

+Configuration files are generated inside `./conf/`.
+Just drag them into your Surge App via iTunes.

 ### todo